Aymeric Laporte set to finally make senior international debut after earning call-up to Didier Deschamps' France squad for Albania and Andorra games | Goal.com

 Now 25, Laporte was capped extensively from under-17 to under-21 level, but personal issues between Laporte, Deschamps and the rest of the France squad have prevented him from winning a senior cap – despite being established as one of the best central defenders in the world.

-Lille forward Nanitamo Ikone receives his first call-up for the senior side, while Chelsea's N'Golo Kante is absent after his recent injury issues.
+Meanwhile, Lille forward Nanitamo Ikone receives his first call-up with Kylian Mbappe and Ousmane Dembele injured, while Chelsea's N'Golo Kante is absent after his recent injury troubles.

+Laporte's call-up seemingly comes at the expense of Barcelona defender Samuel Umtiti, who hasn't made the squad.
+Despite being a key member of last year's World Cup-winning squad, Umtiti hasn't played in either of Barca's games in La Liga so far this season, and clearly has to impress Deschamps again if he is to return to the fold.

+Former coach Pierre Mankowski has in the past spoken of Laporte's inability to gel with the rest of the squad, describing him as "a loner" - a committed professional, but one who struggles to engage with his potential international team-mates.